Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 During the three months ended March 31, 2026, a material weakness was identified in our financial reporting controls over the accounting for the unauthorized distributions made by Rick Svetkoff.

-A new material weakness was identified in Q1 2026 related to unauthorized distributions made by Rick Svetkoff, indicating a breakdown in controls that allowed an executive to make improper distributions.
-This suggests potential misappropriation or governance failure requiring investigation and remediation.
+A new material weakness was identified in Q1 2026 related to unauthorized distributions made by Rick Svetkoff, suggesting potential misappropriation or improper use of company funds by an executive.
+This represents a significant governance failure discovered in the most recent quarter.

 Added in current filing · verify on EDGAR →

-Material weaknesses were identified in accounting for complex debt instruments and derivatives, first noted in 2024 and persisting through 2025.
-This indicates the company lacks adequate expertise or processes to properly account for sophisticated financing arrangements, creating risk of material misstatements in debt balances, interest expense, and derivative valuations.
+Company identified material weaknesses in accounting for complex debt instruments and derivatives, first noted in 2024 and persisting through 2025.
+This indicates the company may have difficulty properly recording and reporting its debt obligations and derivative positions, which could affect reported liabilities and financial position.

 Added in current filing · verify on EDGAR →